Where to Find the Best Luxury Shopping in San Francisco

 For an overview of San Francisco luxury shopping, below is a quick rundown of the best neighborhoods to browse.

 This is the neighborhood most well-known for shopping in San Francisco, and it offers more than luxury retailers.
 The large department stores such as Macy’s, Neiman Marcus, and Nordstrom are here, along with well-known high-end retailers including Cartier, Jimmy Choo, Coach, Hugo Boss, and Dolce & Gabbana.
 If you need hiking gear, you can head to The North Face, pick up a pair of blue jeans from the hometown hero Levi’s, or grab a high-end bottle of whiskey from William Glen & Son.
 This is only scratching the surface of how many shops are in Union Square.
 The only downside is the crowds, which can be daunting, especially in the summertime and over holidays.

 To escape the crowds and do what the savvy San Franciscans do, head to the Fillmore Street shops, a less-popular retail destination for tourists.
 Here you’ll find over 30 boutique shops, ranging from casual chic to antique shops to high-end designers, with several upscale restaurants and cafes dotting the tree-lined street for casual and healthy fare.
-You can even spend the day at the spa if your feet are tired of walking the San Francisco hills.
+You can even spend the day at the spa or partake in a San Francisco acupuncture session if your body is tired of walking the San Francisco hills.
 Fillmore Street is your shopping district for expertly crafted clothing, a small town neighborhood feel, and attention to detail.